 Cell phones and other personal electronic devices used in school between 8:15 a.m. and 3:05 p.m. must be used in accordance with the Student Network and Internet Use and Safety Agreement.
 Every student and parent is required to review and sign the agreement.
 Violation of the policy may result in disciplinary action.
-At the High School, teachers will notify students if they are to bring their device to class, otherwise, devices will be kept in their lockers with an exception made during lunch time.
+For grades 9-12, teachers will notify students if/when they have permission to use their cell phones.
+Cell phones should remain in bookbags unless given permission to use.
+Students may use their devices during lunch time.
 Confiscated devices may be picked up in the office after school.

-Cell phones will only be permitted between periods and at lunch.
+Cell phones will only be permitted between periods and at lunch unless given permission by a teacher.
 Students not following these rules may be subject to the following punishment:

-- 1st Offense Warning - 2nd Offense Detention and phone in the office for 5 school days - 3rd Offense Detention and phone in the office for a month - 4th Offense Tuesday School and phone in the office for a month
+1st Offense - Warning

+2nd Offense - Detention and phone in the office for 5 school days

+3rd Offense - Detention and phone in the office for a month

+4th Offense - Tuesday School and phone in the office for a month

-For grades K-6, cell phones must be kept in lockers/backpacks during school hours.
+For grades K-8, cell phones must be kept in lockers/backpacks during school hours.